Expand description

 As an example, consider the following constraints:

-• Suppose that a particular target is used to indicate events that should be counted as part of a metrics system, which should be only observed by a subscriber that collects metrics.
+- Suppose that a particular target is used to indicate events that should be counted as part of a metrics system, which should be only observed by a subscriber that collects metrics.

-• A log of high-priority events (INFO and above) should be logged to stdout, while more verbose events should be logged to a debugging log file.
+INFOand above) should be logged to stdout, while more verbose events should be logged to a debugging log file. - Metrics-focused events should not be included in either log output.

-In that case, it is possible to apply a filter to both logging subscribers to exclude the metrics events, while additionally adding a LevelFilter to the stdout log:
+In that case, it is possible to apply a filter to both logging subscribers to

 use tracing_subscriber::{filter, prelude::*};